 If any accountant tells you anything other than this, then there is a chance you could be sailing into stormy waters in future.

 2. Since 2007 Chinese Accounting Standards (CAS) Have Been Around 90% The Same As IFRS And Soviet Accounting Was Banished

-International Financial Reporting Standards are the commonly held accounting standards in the West that mean that accounting practices are consistent and understandable across borders.
+International Financial Reporting Standards (IFRS) is the commonly held accounting standards in the West, meaning that accounting practices are consistent and understandable across borders.

 As you can imagine, before China got into line with them with CAS it was very hard indeed to fathom China accounting.
 Instead it was a fund accounting system where companies' assets were laid out and it was possible just to assess productivity, as in the near past all major industry and commerce was controlled centrally by the CCP, and so companies only needed to report their productivity by the end of the financial year.

 Obviously in more recent years with foreign companies now opening WFOEs and other business types in China regularly, it was important that accounting standards were brought up to date in order to reflect profitability rather than productivity.
 In a more free market Chinese economy today, the old Soviet ideals of breaking even and being as productive as possible went out of the window.

 3. Are There Differences Between CAS & International Accounting Standards?

 Yes.
 As mentioned CAS is about 90% the same as international accounting standards.

 While Chinese accounting standards (CAS) and IFRS have demonstrated key similarities, foreign companies should take note of the core differences to avoid any penalties or conflict with the law.